 - Capital gains

-Luckily not all of the income is taxed in both countries and there are some ways to receive money tax free.
+Luckily not all of the income is taxed in both countries, and there are some ways to receive the money tax-free.

 - Maternity, parenting, or parental allowance

 - Allowance for health, care, and statutory accident insurance

 - Social allowances, unemployment benefits, and wage replacement benefits according to the Employment Promotion Act (Arbeitsförderungsgesetz)

 - Housing allowance